 Cisco Evolved Programmable Network Overview

-The Ciscois the natural evolution of the Cisco IP Next-Generation Network (IP NGN).
+The Cisco Evolved Programmable Network is the natural evolution of the Cisco IP Next-Generation Network (IP NGN).
 The Cisco IP NGN established a substructure for ubiquitous IP transport and network services.
 The Cisco EPN improves the network infrastructure by uniting physical and virtual devices to form an end-to-end, unified multilayer fabric for an open programmable and elastic network extending into the data center.

-The Cisco EPN is the foundation layer of thethat integrates the physical and virtual network, compute, and storage infrastructure that works together with the Cisco (ESP) to create a common operational model, allowing automation and orchestration of resources and services (Figure 1).
-Using open application programming interfaces (APIs) across and between all layers of the Cisco Open Network Environment, network operators can automate a new class of IPv6-based carrier cloud services across both multivendor and traditional environments.
-The Cisco Open Network Environment is Cisco’s vision for an open, programmable framework that allows service providers to harness untapped network value, improve business agility, and simplify operations while setting the stage for new business models, revenue, and profits.
+The Cisco EPN is the foundation layer of the Cisco Open Network Architecture for Service Providers that integrates the physical and virtual network, compute, and storage infrastructure that works together with the Cisco Evolved Services Platform (ESP) to create a common operational model, allowing automation and orchestration of resources and services (Figure 1).
+Using open application programming interfaces (APIs) across and between all layers of the Cisco Open Network Architecture, network operators can automate a new class of IPv6-based carrier cloud services across both multivendor and traditional environments.
+The Cisco Open Network Architecture is Cisco’s vision for an open, programmable framework that allows service providers to harness untapped network value, improve business agility, and simplify operations while setting the stage for new business models, revenue, and profits.

 The Cisco Evolved Programmable Network works dynamically together with the policy and automation capabilities of the Cisco Evolved Services Platform to quickly deploy new personalized offerings through innovative services modules and help providers: